Altair-39/kingler/README.md

 Run the help command `kingler help` to see the following help message.

 ```
-USAGE:
-    kingler <SUBCOMMAND>
+Usage: kingler <COMMAND>

-OPTIONS:
-    -h, --help       Print help information
-    -V, --version    Print version information

-SUBCOMMANDS:
+Commands:
+  list        Print a list of all Pokémon
+  name        Select Pokémon by name.
+Generally spelled like in the games.
+A few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd, flabebe type-null etc. Perhaps grep the output of list if in doubt
+  random      Show a random Pokémon.
+This command can optionally be followed by a generation number or range (1-9) to show random Pokémon from a specific generation or range of generations.
+The generations can be provided as a continuous range (e.g., 1-3) or as a list of generations (1,3,6)
-    init      Obtain self completions
+  init        Generate shell completions
+  show-shiny  Show shiny
   help        Print this message or the help of the given subcommand(s)

-    list      Print list of all pokemon
-    name      Select pokemon by name.
-Generally spelled like in the games.
-A few exceptions are
-                  nidoran-f, nidoran-m, mr-mime, farfetchd, flabebe type-null etc. Perhaps grep the
-                  output of list if in doubt
-    random    Show a random pokemon.
-This command can optionally be followed by a generation
-                  number or range (1-9) to show random pokemon from a specific generation or range
-                  of generations.
-The generations can be provided as a continuous range (eg. 1-3) or
-                  as a list of generations (1,3,6)
+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```
 To get more detailed information about a subcommand you can also view its help, for example
 ```